LaunchCode-Education-Archived/course-staff-guide/welcome/README.md

 LaunchCode is an innovative non-profit organization giving job seekers opportunities to enter into the technology field by providing comprehensive and accessible tech education, job training, and apprenticeship placements.

-We are excited to have you work with us on this journey of excellence as instructors and assistants in instruction.
-It is your helping in delivering LaunchCode's free, world-class training programs, that help bring fresh tech talent to the ever growing tech world, benefiting the entire community.
-We appreciate everything you bring and you being on board for the journey!
+We are excited to share this journey of excellence with you as instructors and teaching fellows.
+Because of your work and roll in helping students achieve while delivering LaunchCode's free, world-class training programs, students will be prepared to become apprentices enter into careers in technology competitively, bringing fresh tech talent to the ever growing tech world, benefiting the entire community.
+We appreciate everything you bring to LaunchCode and thank you for being on board for the journey!